How to Keep a Kiddie Pool Clean All Summer Long

 Every year, I swear this will be the last time I have to buy the kiddie pool pictured above, because this year, I will dutifully keep it white 'n' bright.
 At the end of the season, I'll dry it out, fold it up, and store it for next year instead of furtively and guiltily dragging it to the curb, leaving behind an oozing trail of slimy green, stagnant water.

-The great thing about this inflatable pool is that it's 10 feet long, and the kid loves swimming from end pool is that it's 10 feet long, so you can't just flip ‘er over and spray ‘er down real quick every time the water gets gross.
-Cleaning this swimming pool is a production that begins with two grown-ass adults arguing over who has to hold the pool up sideways and who gets to spray it down with the garden hose.
+The thing about this inflatable pool is that it's 10 feet long, so you can't just flip ‘er over and spray ‘er down real quick every time the water gets gross.
+Cleaning this pool is a production that begins with two grown-ass adults arguing over who has to hold the pool up sideways and who gets to spray it down with the garden hose.

-Now, if you're not averse to using chlorine to keep your kid's pool water clean, it's really not very hard to maintain clear, safe water for quite some time, which means less emptying and filling back up.
-But if you'd rather not muck around with bleach, borax, chlorine, and a water test kit, there are still plenty of ways to keep the pool cleaner and the water clearer for a longer period of time.
+If you're not averse to using chlorine to keep your kid's pool water clean, it's not very hard to maintain clear, safe water for quite some time, which means less emptying and filling back up.
+But if you'd rather not muck around with chemicals, there are still plenty of ways to keep the pool cleaner and the water clearer for a longer period of time.

-I've done a ton of research on that front, and I'm here to share my findings with you in this helpful article.
-We'll start with how to keep a kiddie pool clean with non-chemical methods, and then I'll give you a solid tutorial on maintaining the pool using chlorine, bleach, algicide, and borax.
-If you click on a link to a product on Amazon and purchase it, I may earn a small commission.
-Rest assured I only link to products I've either purchased or would purchase, which means they're rated at least 4 out of 5 stars, have solid reviews, and appear to be the best bang for the buck!
+I've done a ton of research on that front, and I'm here to share my findings with you.
+We'll start with how to keep a kiddie pool clean without chemicals, then dig into a solid tutorial on maintaining the pool using chlorine, bleach, algicide, and borax.
+If your pool water is already green ‘n’ gross, we’ll cover “shocking” the pool to turn the water clean and clear again.
+If you click on a link to a product, I may earn a small commission.
+Rest assured I only recommend products I've either purchased or would purchase, which means they're rated at least 4 out of 5 stars, have solid reviews, and appear to be the best bang for the buck!

 How to keep a kiddie pool clean without chemicals